 I think the primary defining mark of magic is intimacy.
 Magic is forces that are some combination of:

 Triggered/controlled by conditions intrinsically meaningful to people rather than scientifically definable.
-For example, a power gained from having a certain type of experience, or that only works when you're in genuine danger.
+For example, a power gained from having a certain type of experience, or that only works when you're in genuine danger, as opposed to a power gained from an injection or that only works in the dark.

 Reactive directly to the wielder's mental state